Auto Accident Lawyer Des Moines IA

 - Vehicle Identification Number (VIN)

 Take pictures of everything you can.
+The more photos that you are able to provide the better.
 You want to be able to give your insurance company what you can to help them locate the driver, especially if things don’t turn out to be on the up-and-up with one of the elements above.
 Some people don’t have insurance or a driver’s license, and therefore they either try and leave the scene or pass off expired documents.

 Find Witnesses Who Saw the Crash